xone4/NexusAI-Cognitive-Lab/README.md

 ### **Phase 12: Strategic Foresight & Simulation - ✅ Complete**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Completed Features:**
-    *   **Autonomous Strategy Generation:** The `Simulation Lab` allows the AI to autonomously generate multiple competing strategies for a user-defined scenario.
+    *   **Autonomous Strategy Generation:** The `Simulation Lab` now allows the AI to autonomously generate multiple competing strategies for a user-defined scenario.
     *   **Multi-Agent Wargaming:** Live Sub-Agents (Replicas) can be assigned to strategies and compete in a turn-based simulation, creating a distributed cognitive exercise.
-    *   **AI-Powered Analysis:** After a simulation, the AI can now autonomously analyze the results, explain the winning strategy's effectiveness, and provide a high-level summary.
+    *   **AI-Powered Analysis:** After a simulation, the AI is now able to autonomously analyze the results, explain the winning strategy's effectiveness, and provide a high-level summary.

 ---
-### **Phase 13: Metacognitive Self-Assembly - ⚙️ In Progress**
+### **Phase 13: Metacognitive Self-Assembly - ✅ Complete**
 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
-*   **Key Initiatives:**
+*   **Completed Features:**
-    *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode.
+    *   **Constitution Forger:** The AI can now propose and create new `CognitiveConstitutions` as part of a plan using the `forge_constitution` tool.
+This enables it to dynamically shift its operational mode (e.g., from "Creative" to "Strictly Logical") to best suit a given task.
+The UI fully supports managing these forged constitutions.
+*   **Future Work:**
     *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies, enabling true self-correction.

 ## The Next Evolution: Engineering under Rose-Frame Governance